cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 // Address key
 const addressKey ["addresses", <addressid>, <userid>];
 ```
 Usually the first key part is usually a constant identifying the model collection being persisted, `"users"` or `"addresses"` in this example.
 The key parts when combined into a compound key should point to a single record.
-You can use `crypto.randomUUID()` built into the web framework to create a unique ID.
+You can use `crypto.randomUUID()` built into the standard Web API to create a unique ID.

 The first-part identifier could be expanded into multiple tokens.
 For instance, if we have users with roles, we might have the second part representing a role such as:
 ```ts